iamkirankumaryadav/OpenAI/GPT.md

 # GPT (Generative Pre-trained Transformer)

-AI model that is pre-trained and understand text and generate new text.
+AI model that is pre-trained, understand text and generate new text.
+It exactly feels like created by some human.

 ### Generative
 - Ability of the model to generate new text that is similar in style and content to the dataset it was trained on.